nepx/halfix/compatibility.md

 ## Ubuntu

-Tried 16.04, fails with a kernel panic.
+Tried 16.04 LiveCD, fails with a kernel panic.
 Interestingly, the same kernel panic occurs in Bochs 2.6.10.
 I have yet to find out why because I can't find a way to scroll up in the text mode console.

+However, installing Ubuntu to a hard disk on QEMU and booting in Halfix works fine.
+No mouse and keyboard support, but the desktop renders.
+Run with the Core Duo emulation.

+Due to bugs in IDE emulation, don't try running the OS with a CD-ROM inserted.

+I have not tried versions besides 16.04.